Virgin Atlantic GlobalFlyer: Design and construction

 The aircraft had an estimated lift-to-drag ratio of 37.
 The aerodynamic drag is so low that, even with the engine idling, the aircraft can only descend at a maximum of 700 ft/min.
 Twin drogue parachutes were used to slow the GlobalFlyer to landing speeds.

 The earlier Voyager aircraft structure had been by necessity built so lightly that it significantly deflected under aerodynamic loading.
 Learning from this experience, Rutan designed the GlobalFlyer to have greater stiffness.
-Design with a single jet engine was chosen for the GlobalFlyer for increased reliability over piston engines and faster circumnavigation for the solo pilot.
+A design using a single jet engine was chosen for the GlobalFlyer for increased reliability over piston engines and faster circumnavigation for the solo pilot.

 The GlobalFlyer is designed to operate at high altitudes, where the air is colder, yet in-tank fuel heaters were not included in its design.
 There was some concern that the fuel might freeze if the aircraft used standard jet fuel.
 Therefore, the GlobalFlyer's Williams International FJ44-3 ATW turbofan (which normally takes Jet-A fuel), was re-calibrated to burn JP-4, which has a substantially lower freezing point.